The Council operates a service for the reporting of vehicles that may have been abandoned on the highway or publicly accessible land.

 Vehicles should not be reported as abandoned to resolve a neighbourhood dispute.

 Vehicle owners could be liable for a fixed penalty notice for £200 or prosecution for abandoning their vehicle.
+Knowingly abandoning a vehicle is a criminal offence and if found guilty in court, this will result in a criminal record for the vehicle owner/registered keeper.

 How to report an abandoned vehicle: